Military Science (Army ROTC)

 All students enrolled at Missouri S&T can take any of the basic military science classes without further enrollment or obligation to ROTC or the Army.

-After completing the basic course, selected students may enroll in the advanced course.
+After completing the basic course, selected students may enroll in the Advanced Course.
 Instruction in this program includes further leadership development, ethics and professionalism, principles of war and military justice.
-During the advanced course, cadets are provided hands-on leadership experience in various kinds of leadership positions within the cadet chain of command.
+During the Advanced Course, cadets are provided hands-on leadership experience in various kinds of leadership positions within the cadet chain of command.
 Campus and laboratory instructions are reinforced with weekend field training exercises (usually two per semester).
-Contracted cadets in both the basic and advanced courses receive uniforms and a subsistence allowance of up to $5,000 each year.
+Contracted cadets in both the Basic and Advanced Courses receive uniforms and a subsistence allowance of up to $4,200 each year.

-Cadets in the advanced courses must attend a four-week Cadet Leadership Course (CLC) normally held during the summer between their junior and senior years.
+Cadets in the Advanced Course must attend a four-week Advanced Camp normally held during the summer between their junior and senior years.
 This course permits cadets to further refine and put into practice the principles, theories, and skills they have acquired.
-CLC includes leadership, tactics, marksmanship, land navigation, physical training, and many other leadership and military skills.
-Cadets receive a salary during CLC, as well as free room, meals, and transportation to and from the course.
-Successful completion of the CLC is required prior to commissioning.
+Advanced Camp includes leadership, tactics, marksmanship, land navigation, physical training, and many other leadership and military skills.
+Cadets receive a salary during Advanced Camp, as well as free room, meals, and transportation to and from the course.
+Successful completion of Advanced Camp is required prior to commissioning.

 There are summer opportunities for selected students to attend the following Army schools:

 - Airborne School – A three-week school that teaches the fundamentals of Army parachute jumping.
-After initial training, students make at least five actual jumps (two Hollywood jumps, two full combat jumps, and one night jump).
+After initial training, students make at least five actual jumps.

 - Air Assault School – A physically and mentally demanding two-week school that teaches the fundamentals of employing Army helicopters in support of front line units.
 In addition to helicopter rappelling, students learn various techniques to balance loads in a helicopter and to configure various sling loads for large equipment.
 Training and testing are done in a stressful environment.